-Loads with start-up currents higher than the over-current limits (e.g. inrush current of lamps, start current of motors and cold resistance of heaters) can be driven by using the programmable soft start function (i.e. overcurrent recovery mode).
+Loads with start-up currents higher than the overcurrent limits (e.g. inrush current of lamps, start current of motors and cold resistance of heaters) can be driven by using the programmable soft start function (i.e. overcurrent recovery mode).
 Each driver has a corresponding over-current recovery bit.
 If this bit is set, the device switches-on automatically the outputs again after a programmable recovery time.
-The duty cycle in over-current condition can be programmed by the SPI interface to be about 12% or 25%.
+The duty cycle in over-current condition can be programmed by the SPI interface to be about 15 %...25 %.
 The PWM modulated current provides sufficient average current to power up the load (e.g. heat up the bulb) until the load reaches operating condition.
-The PWM frequency settles at 3 kHz or 6 kHz.
+The PWM frequency settles at 1.5 kHz or 3 kHz.
 The device itself cannot distinguish between a real overload and a non linear load like a light bulb.
 A real overload condition can only be qualified by time.
-As an example the microcontroller can switch on light bulbs by setting the over-current recovery bit for the first 50 ms. After clearing the recovery bit the output is automatically disabled if the overload condition still exists.
+As an example the microcontroller can switch on light bulbs by setting the over-current recovery bit for the first 50ms.
+After clearing the recovery bit the output is automatically disabled if the overload condition still exists.